-In December 2010, the EU Council of Ministers called for action towards achieving the eventual elimination of death and long-term injury on Europe's roads and supported the establishment of new quantitative targets to 2020.
-In 2011, the European Commission Transport White Paper proposed that by 2050, the EU should move 'close to zero fatalities' in road transport, aim at halving road casualties by 2020 and envisage the setting of an injuries target.
-The European Parliament endorsed the objective of halving the total number of road deaths by 2020 and also called for a 40% reduction in serious injuries, on the basis of a harmonised EU definition.
+In December, 2010 the EU Council of Ministers called for action towards achieving the eventual elimination of death and long-term injury on Europe's roads and supported the establishment of new quantitative targets to 2020.
+In 2010, the European Commission proposed that by 2050, the EU should move 'close to zero fatalities' in road transport and aim at halving road casualties by 2020.
+The report of the road safety rapporteur for the European Parliament has endorsed the objective of halving the total number of road deaths by 2020 and also calls for a 40% reduction in serious injuries, on the basis of a harmonised EU definition.
+ETSC has estimated that the total value to society of the specifically targeted reductions in road deaths in EU27 over the years 2011-2020 compared with 2010 that would be achieved by reaching the 2020 target by a steady progress over the decade is estimated as 182 billion euro (ETSC 2011).

-The EU 2050 goal and 2020 target are significant steps in the level of ambition proposed by the EU institutions.
-The European Commission proposal is also the first example of a specified time period for achievement of a long-term goal to be reached by a step-wise target requiring long-term planning and capacity building towards its achievement.
+These are significant steps in the level of ambition proposed by the EU institutions.
+The European Commission proposal is also the first example of a specified time period for achievement of a long-term goal to be reached by a step-wise target and will require long-term planning and capacity building towards its achievement.